flavea/Lazada-Price-Monitoring/README.md

   - If you are using Windows, read [this guide](https://www.drupal.org/docs/7/setting-up-cron-for-drupal/configuring-cron-jobs-with-windows).

 ##### Note:
-If you don't want the prices to be updated when you reload the product page, If you want the prices to be updated only using the scheduler/cron job (server side only), set **$config['client_side_update']** on **application/config/config.php** to false:
+If you don't want the prices to be updated when you reload the product page or if you want the prices to be updated only using the scheduler/cron job (server side only), set **$config['client_side_update']** on **application/config/config.php** to false:
 ```
 $config['client_side_update'] = false;
 ```